 A virtual team is a group of coworkers in different physical locations.
 As companies expand into new locations and markets, they don’t always choose to have their workers gathered together in a single office.
-There are plenty of advantages to working virtually: businesses can recruit from anywhere, retain employees if they move, and expand into new markets with local teams.
+There are plenty of advantages to working virtually: businesses can recruit from anywhere, retain valued employees if they move, and expand into new markets with local teams.

 Recognize your point person

 At WeWork and in previous roles, Kochanski designates a go-to person at each location.
 That person isn’t necessarily the manager for everyone in that satellite office, but they drive the culture at that location and are responsible for understanding the vibe of the team there.